1965 Fender Jaguar + HSC + Tags

 Electronically, everything looks correct with only some slight evidence of reheating on the ground wires under the neck pickup .
 Both pickups look correct.The pots read week 8 of 1965.

-The guitar comes with a correct Selmer hardshell case and the original booklet.
+The guitar comes hardshell case and the original booklet.

 The guitar sounds fantastic.
 Unplugged there’s a vibrancy that isn’t always evident in these offset guitars.
 Once plugged in, the guitar has a wide palette of tones available and both pickups work well so as to make any option a good one, again a statement that can’t be made about all Jaguars unfortunately.